Dimapur district

-Dimapur district (Pron:/ˌdɪməˈpʊə/) is a district of Nagaland state in India.
+Dimapur district (/ˌdɪməˈpʊə/) is a district of Nagaland state in India.
 With an area of about 70 km2, it is the smallest district in the state of Nagaland.
+The district headquarters is Dimapur.

 History

 Assam lease Dimapur to Nagaland

 In 1918, Dimapur was leased to then Naga Hills District (Now Nagaland) by then erstwhile Assam Province of British India for 30 years for construction of Railways lines (unclear from which district).
 In 1963, It was again leased to the present state of Nagaland for 99 years.
 Now it is an inalienable part of the State of Nagaland.

 On 18 December 2021, two new districts were carved out of Dimapur District namely Chümoukedima District and Niuland District and which became the 14th and 15th district of Nagaland respectively.
 The present district primarily consists of the DMC administered area and a few extended colonies contiguous to the traditional boundary of the erstwhile Town Committee area.
 In all practicality, the Dimapur-Chumukedima stretch of the Highway and adjacent areas is one continuous sprawl that have all attained urban features, and together qualify to be an urban agglomeration (UA).
 There is a felt need for joint planning and infrastructural development for a future metropolitan area.